Modern Benoni

 The Modern Benoni suffered a serious theoretical crisis in the 1980s and 1990s, when players as Black encountered great difficulties in meeting the Taimanov Attack and the Modern Main Line.
 Only in the 21st century has the opening's reputation and theoretical standing made a recovery.
-Notably, it was Vladimir Kramnik's choice when he needed a win with Black in the penultimate game of the 2004 World Championship, though that particular game resulted in a draw.
+Vladimir Kramnik chose it when he needed a win with Black in the penultimate game of the 2004 World Championship, though that particular game resulted in a draw.

 Initial moves

 The standard move order for Black to enter the Modern Benoni is 1.d4 Nf6 2.c4 c5.
 Here it is possible for White to avoid 3.d5: respectable alternatives include 3.Nf3, typically transposing to a line of the English Opening, as well as 3.e3.
 Taking the pawn with 3.dxc5 is hardly ever seen, because Black easily recovers it after 3...e6 followed by ...Bxc5.